 “Come in.
 We are going there, we can drop you.”

 White Omni.
-A big man with long black hair driving, in middle of night, offering a ride to stranger in middle of nowhere.
+A big man with long black hair driving, in middle of the night, offering a ride to a stranger in the middle of nowhere.
 He is going exactly the same place where I am.
-This could not get any more weird.
-Until, he opened the door.
-Inside, an old man was sitting on the right, and a young boy, in his late teenage, on left.
+This could not get any weirder.
+Until he opened the door.
+Inside, an old man was sitting on the right, and a young boy, in his late teens, on left.
 On his left, there was a child, sleeping.
 In front, other than the driver, a lady was sitting who was peeping back.
 The young boy had a big creepy grin on his face, and before I could think whether or not to board the car, he pulled me in and slammed the door.

 “My name?
 My name is Aman.
 Aman Singh.
-I work with Rajasthan Police, and was here for survey.
+I work with Rajasthan Police and was here for the survey.
 And I will have to submit my report tomorrow morning.
 I was sending them my location just now, they keep regular track of where I am and what I do” I spoke hesitantly while randomly tapping on google maps screen of my phone, pretending, if they do any harm to me, they can not escape.
-“I am staying at a hotel, where I still work part time” pretending that I am a local and know of the road and Dausa.
+“I am staying at a hotel, where I still work part-time” pretending that I am a local and know of the road and Dausa.